GetItTogether/getittogether.github.com/_posts/2015-04-10-Panel2--Testamonials.md

 title:

 quote1: "Lori's work in our community furthers my belief that an organized, calm, clean home is directly linked to kids doing well in class."
-author1: "Kim G."
+author1: "Kim Goodhope"
 quote2: "Our house was OUT OF CONTROL!
 After the Get It Together experience my family is now able to focus on enjoying time together instead of spending countless hours picking up.
-What a godsend!"
+You're absolutely the BEST!"
-author2: "Liz S."
+author2: "Elizabeth Scheuring"
-quote3: "As a newly minted single mom I desperately wanted to be “out with the old”.
+quote3: "As a newly single mom I desperately wanted to be “out with the old”.
 Thanks to Lori, a huge weight has been lifted and it’s “on with new” beginnings."
-author3: "Kimberly T."
+author3: "Kimberly Thomas"
 quote4: ""
 author4: ""
 quote5: ""